saucelabs/sauce-school/codelabs/Module1_APITesting.md

 #### JSON

 This is the more commonly seen format in REST APIs today.
 The Uber example is in JSON.
-It’s more standardized and therefore cleaned for machines to understand.
+It’s more standardized and therefore in a cleaner format for machines to understand.

-#### Object

-This is the item that has data associated with it.
-If you look at the Uber response again, `display_name`, `description`, and `Image` are examples of individual objects within the JSON file.

 #### Assertion

 A rule or specific test against a single object and/or piece of data.
 The API testing platform is powered by a proprietary XML language with over 70 assertions, that handle just about every scenario in a very quick and easy way to write.

-This is a fairly common misconception.
-While yes, UI testing does trigger API calls, it does nothing to test the API itself.

 ### Additional API Terminology